icesonata/Mybrary/README.md

 # OnlineBookStore
-This is a small project for NT213 class which is building a website.
+This is a small project building a simple website for NT213 class.

+## Prerequisite
+Ensure installing al necessary dependencies by running: `pip3 install -r requirements.txt`

+## How to start
+Start Django application: `python3 manage.py runserver`\
+Go to (default): `127.0.0.1:8000`